How Under-Curing Produces Weak Adhesive Bonds

 Room-Temperature Cure Products Used Below Minimum Temperature

-Room-temperature-cure adhesives still have minimum temperature requirements, even if they are much lower than heat-cure products.
-Applying room-temperature-cure adhesives in cold environments (below 10°C) dramatically slows reaction rates.
-In unheated facilities during winter or in refrigerated production areas, what appears to be a fully cured joint after the specified open time may actually be only partially cured due to the low temperature.
+Room-temperature-cure adhesives still have minimum temperature requirements, even if much lower than heat-cure products.
+Applying them in cold environments (below 10°C) dramatically slows reaction rates — a joint that appears fully cured after the specified open time in an unheated winter facility may actually be only partially cured.

 Heating or maintaining minimum ambient temperature during cure ensures adequate reaction kinetics for room-temperature-cure products.